tbal999/GoTSQL/README.md

 Bugs:
-1) It can't parse date.time types so if you have a date/time column - cast it to varchar and it will parse. if you want to fix it go ahead.
+1) It can't parse date.time types so if you have a date/time column - cast it to varchar and it will parse.
+If you can fix this go ahead! problem is in backendsql.go - row 52 and row 72.

 2) In backendsql.go row 41 I use statement 'if reflection.Field(i).String() == "<[]driver.Value Value>"'
 If somebody could refactor this so that it doesn't use a string to identify the correct struct field then that would be cool.